 For a more traditionally touristy time in London, see this 4-day London itinerary by Claire’s Footsteps.

 South: First Aid Box, Herne Hill

 Central: Blind Pig, Soho

 Insider Guide to London

 These videos are part of our series for Expedia called Victoria’s Insider Guide to London.
-The other episodes in the six-part series so far are:
+The other episodes in the six-part series are: